“People, this is not a film. This is my song. Now pick up your shovel and dig.”

 Drain and wrap the tofu in a paper towel.
 Press gently to remove excess moisture.
 To slice tofu into four filets, first cut the block in half vertically, then cut each half in half horizontally.
 Lay them on a piece of paper towel and place another piece on top.
 Press gently.
 Allow the tofu filets to sit like this for 30 minutes.

 Add 1 1/2″ of vegetable oil to a heavy-bottomed pot and heat to 330°F. Line a wire rack with 2 layers of paper towels.

 Fry the potatoes in batches until a light tan color and the edges are just starting to brown.
 Transfer the fries to the prepared rack to drain.

 In a shallow bowl, whisk 1/4 cup flour, cornstarch, garlic powder, onion powder, paprika, salt, and baking soda.
 Place the remaining 1/2 cup flour in a separate, shallow bowl.

 Whisk the seltzer and hot sauce into the seasoned flour-cornstarch mixture.
 Combine into a smooth batter.

-Dip each tofu plank first in the plain flour, to coat, then dip in the batter.
-Carefully drop the battered tofu planks into the hot oil and let fry until golden-brown, about 2-3 minutes.
+Dip each tofu filet first in the plain flour, to coat, then dip in the batter.
+Carefully drop the battered tofu into the hot oil and let fry until golden brown, about 2-3 minutes.
 Remove from the oil with a slotted spoon and place on a paper towel-lined plate to drain.
-Serve immediately or the tofu will lose its crisp battered crust as it sits.

 When all of the tofu has been fried, increase the heat of the oil to 375°F. Fry the fries a second time until they are golden brown and crisp.
 Drain on a rack and sprinkle with salt.